Common Areas and Elevator Accidents

 Trapped in an Elevator – Pain, and Trauma.

 When an elevator incident occurs, the person who is injured suffers pain, psychological problems, and expenses that intensify the suffering causing more difficulties.
-An individual trapped in an elevator that is stuck between floors is terrifying and may result in shock or suffocation.
+An individual trapped in an elevator stuck between floors remains in a terrifying spot.
+A case such as this may result in shock or suffocation.

 If a person walks into an open shaft, which has no elevator and survives the fall, they will suffer severe injuries and emotional trauma.